 The REST (Representational State Transfer) Web services

-REST service is not a collection of paradigm or specific rules; it is instead the style architecture for software.
+REST service is not a collection of a paradigm or specific rules; it is instead the style architecture for software.
 Those apps that are designed using this architecture are collectively termed as RESTful web services.
-Contrasting SOAP which aims at actions, REST deals majorly on the resources.
+Contrasting SOAP, which aims at actions, REST deals majorly on the resources.

 It establishes the resources through the use of URL as well as depends on the nature of the transport protocol (like HTTP's: GET, PUT, POST, DELETE, etc.) used to perform the resources.
-Allocation of resources in REST depends on the URL.
+The allocation of resources in REST depends on the URL.
 It is more like conventions based application.

 Web Service Architecture